GlowingHorse/Fast-Mango-Detection/README.md

 2. The COCO2017 dataset can be found [here](http://cocodataset.org/#download).
 COCO website offer a lot of [API](https://github.com/cocodataset/cocoapi) for quickly using the COCO data.
 You can easily get the apple and orange images as you need.

-3. Download YOLOv3-tiny pre-trained weigths from [YOLOwebsite](http://pjreddie.com/darknet/yolo/).
+3. Download YOLOv3-tiny pre-trained weigths from [YOLO website](http://pjreddie.com/darknet/yolo/).
 Then *convert.py* can be used to transfer the .weights file to .h5 file.

 4. Now the GradAM (gradient of target output with respect to the activation maps * activation maps) can be computed using *compute_grad_am.py*.
 We also upload the results in *model_data/grad_am_sort_idx_L.npy*, so you can directly use it to prune the YOLOv3-tiny.